We all use method books. And for good reason! They are the backbone of piano lessons.

 Before you jump ahead, let’s talk about Andrea And Trevor Dow’s Very Useful Piano Library…

-At the end of each book in this new collection, you will find our Very Useful Book Level Chart.
+At the end of each book in this collection, you will find our Very Useful Book Level Chart.
 I Dig Piano is Level G and corresponds with mid-primer piano method books.

 Click on the image below to preview the Very Useful Piano Library’s Book Level Chart: